Shopify/polaris/polaris.shopify.com/content/contributing/icons.md

 3. If you are designing a new icon:
    <br /> - Draft the new icon following the design language guidance in the Polaris Icon Library in Figma.
    <br /> - Request feedback from a Polaris designer.
-4. If you need assistance designing the new icon
+4. If you need assistance designing the new icon:
    <br /> - Reach out in the #polaris Slack channel requesting a new icon.
    <br /> - A designer will reach out to get context and information around what you need, deadlines and other relevant information.
    <br /> - A designer will work with you to design an icon that meets your team’s needs with your feedback along the way.